 I have been intrigued to try Sushi Masataka for some time now for several reasons.
 One, very trusted sources indicated that this restaurant was fantastic, arguably one of the best sushi places in Hong Kong.
-Second, Sushi Masataka Hong Kong (previously Rozan) has won numerous awards, including the bragging rights of being the first Japanese restaurant in Hong Kong to earn a Michelin star (which it has impressively maintained consecutively for 10 straight years!
-2010 – 2019).
+Second, Sushi Masataka Hong Kong (previously Rozan) has received significant accolades, such as being featured on numerous "best sushi" lists as well as having a Michelin Plate.
 Finally, it is literally just steps away from our apartment.
-We knew we would eventually try it, just to find out what our “neighborhood” sushi restaurant was all about.
+We knew we would eventually try it, just to find out what our "neighborhood" sushi restaurant was all about.

 The restaurant re-opened in 2018, changing its name from Rozan to Sushi Masataka to reflect and represent the chef behind the food - Chef Masataka himself.

 The restaurant has an impressive sake list.
 Since we are not really sake connoisseurs, we were happy to ask the chef to recommend us a good bottle that was suitable for pairing with sushi.

 Though many will say that Chef Masataka's style is "Edomae", we found that he was definitely more creative and broke from the strict rules that typically define a truly traditional edomae sushi experience (trust us, we have eaten at more than our fair share of that type in both Tokyo and Hong Kong).

 For instance, most edomae sushi meals start with a series of appetizers and sashimi before moving onto nigiri sushi.
 Usually, these meals end with a few sweeter "dessert-like" nigiri (such as anago), ending with tamago, a maki roll, and miso soup.